Best massage guns

 Is it best to use a massage gun before or after a workout?

 A. Massage guns can be practical tools both before and after workouts.
-If used beforehand, they can help increase range of motion and warm up muscles by increasing circulation, which can help reduce the chances of injury.
-When used after a workout, massage guns can reduce delayed onset muscle soreness.
+If used beforehand, they can help increase your range of motion and warm up muscles by increasing circulation, which can help reduce the chances of injury.
+Massage guns can reduce delayed onset muscle soreness when used after a workout.

 What is the best massage gun to buy?